the Tisatsar Newslettr

 Rain Check: A letter from a field agent:

 When I was younger, heaven and earth could not keep me from a woman I wanted.
 As I have grown older, I have matured.
-Now when heaven and earth conspire against me, I am quite happy to take a rain check
+Now when heaven and earth conspire against me, I am quite happy to take a rain check3.

 Twisters and Vibes: Our reporters have told us that an event named “vibecamp” was recently held, possibly in the state of Texas.
-This is one of those events that you’re not supposed to talk about … so of course there are dozens of posts on Twitter describing
+This is one of those events that you’re not supposed to talk about … so of course there are dozens of posts on Twitter describing6 it in quite a lot of detail.

 We have not inquired whether the unexpected March 5th tornado near our offices was related to a magickal spell cast at that event.
 As a reminder, ever since the incident involving a volcano erupting, the Yevaud Newslettr does not publicly endorse, condone, or describe magickal acts.